Free Quote Pre Pay & SAVE

 Do I need to be home?

-Usually, no. If the technician can access the yard and notes are already documented, service can often be completed without the homeowner present.
+Usually, no. If the technician can access the yard and the important notes are already documented, service can often be completed without the homeowner present.

-Some homeowners prefer to be there for the first visit to point out problem spots, gates, bees, gardens, pets, pools, or areas of concern.
-That is helpful but not always required.
+Some homeowners prefer to be home for the first visit to point out problem spots, gates, pets, gardens, pools, beehives, or areas of concern.
+That can be helpful, but it is not always required.

 Access is the key.
 Locked gates or loose pets can prevent the technician from completing the service properly.